Greg Laurie: Other media

 Laurie's sermons are featured on the syndicated half-hour daily radio program, A New Beginning, broadcast on over 1,100 stations worldwide.
 A New Beginning is also featured as a Christian podcast, available on iTunes.

 Laurie has also a guest commentator at WorldNetDaily, and as of this date, appeared regularly in a weekly television program called GregLaurie.tv on the Trinity Broadcasting Network (TBN).

 Awards and recognition

 Laurie's The Upside Down Church (1999, co-authored with David Kopp, see Published works), won a Gold Medallion Book Award in the "Christian ministry" category in 2000.

-As of 2023, Laurie is reported to have been given two honorary doctorates, from Biola University and from Azusa Pacific University.
+As of 2023, Laurie and his National Day of Prayer organisation were reporting that he had been given two honorary doctorates, from Biola University and from Azusa Pacific University.

 Personal life

-As of 2024, Laurie resided in Newport Beach, California, with his wife, Catherine (Cathe); the couple had five grandchildren.
+As of 2024, Laurie resided in Newport Beach, California, with his wife, Catherine (Cathe).
+They have two sons, Christopher and Jonathan, and five grandchildren.

-Greg and Cathe had two sons, Christopher and Jonathan; on July 24, 2008, Christopher was killed at the scene of a car accident on eastbound Riverside Freeway in Corona, California; he was 33 years old.
+On July 24, 2008, Christopher was killed at the scene of a car accident on eastbound Riverside Freeway in Corona, California; he was 33 years old.